eliottjohnson/Obsidian-Vault/Short term.md

 - [x] Track single particles from Matt's distribution (non-linear can't do twiss)
 - [x] Perform quadrupole scans at 750 and 400 MeV/u
 - [x] Meeting with Ruben, Andreas, Luigi and Matthew
+- [x] Check Dispersion at BPM1
+- [x] Write an Abtract<br>* Stray fields<br>* East Area ion beams
+- [x] Finish the CHIMERA doc
+- [x] Create a savedata script
+- [x] Send Andreas BPM values from NXCALS for the parallel optics and follow up with his FLUKA simulation.
+- [ ] Read the data from TIMBER of the ion run on the 28th of september including beam size on BTVs and MWPC
+- [ ] Analysis quadrupole scan data at 750 and 500 MeV/u
+- [ ] Save data from spill monitor and XSEC
+- [x] Fill out Topics for 2023 before next section meeting

 %% kanban:settings
 ```